iluvjava/numb_meth/README.md

 ## Potential Challenges:
-    1. Smooth graphics of the fractals can be very hard to attain, but here are some potential solutions:
+1. **Smooth graphics of the fractals can be very hard to attain, Potential solution**
     * Random sampling and Monte Carlo Algorithms for fractals evalutions
     * Post processing of the images using some python modules.
-    2. Repeating roots and roots that are very close to each other numerically.
+2. **Repeating roots and roots that are very close to each other numerically**
     * Repeating roots sometimes are badly conditioned, causing Newton's method to converge to value that are slightly off from the roots founded from the roots finder.
     * Roots very close to each other will create a very strict identifying conditions for knowing which root our initial guess converges to.
+3. **Truncation Errors in polynomial evaluation**
+    * Ill-conditioned polynomial might have error up to 1e-2 due to high degree of power, this is especially true for polynomials in the form of p(x) = (x - a)^n q(x) where n is larger than 10.
+This will create problem when identifying the roots.

+## Other stuff
+    * Why the fuck I cannot use my python virtual environment on my freaking desktop?!
+    -